 Please send your application with CV and photo to: email@example.com

-The application must include the following information:
+Your application must include the following information:

-- Reference to where you found the job advertisement
+- Where you encountered the job advertisement

 - Tasks you would like to work on and what you can offer